2018 - 2019

 - those who wish to use anthropology and sociology as a background for certain occupations such as law, social work, medical and health sciences, business, public service, and human service careers; and

 - those who expect to pursue graduate study in anthropology or sociology, leading to a teaching, administrative, or research career.

 Anthropology and Sociology Major

 The other four courses are electives that a major may select from among the department offerings.
 At least three electives must be at the 300 level.
-ANSO 460 and one elective at the 300-level are waived for students undertaking a two-semester senior research in the department (ANSO 451/452).
+ANSO 460 - Senior Research Seminar and one elective at the 300-level are waived for students undertaking a two-semester senior research in the department (ANSO 451 - Senior Research / ANSO 452 - Senior Research).
 In addition, majors in Anthropology and Sociology should select an advisor from the departmental faculty.
 Anthropology and Sociology advisors assist majors in both advance planning and selection of course work.

 Anthropology and Sociology Minor